 88 Hispanic-Owned Businesses to Check Out

 There's been a movement to support small and local businesses for several years.
-Now many consumers are compelled to support not just small businesses, but minority-owned businesses, as well.
+Now many consumers are compelled to support not just small businesses, but minority- and women-owned businesses, as well.
 Finding those businesses can sometimes be difficult, though, especially if you aren't sure where to look.

 With Hispanic Heritage Month here, we wanted to highlight Latino-owned businesses that consumers can shop and support now – and all year long.
 We've put together an extensive list to get you started, but it's by no means a comprehensive directory.
 Be sure to check out the sites mentioned later in this piece if you need help finding more Latino-owned businesses to support.

 National Hispanic Heritage Month takes place from September 15 to October 15.
 According to The Library of Congress, it "honors the cultures and contributions of both Hispanic and Latino Americans," with a focus on "heritage rooted in all Latin American countries."
 The celebration began as Hispanic Heritage Week in 1968 and expanded to an entire month in 1988.

 It may seem odd that National Hispanic Heritage Month begins in the middle of September, rather than at the start.
 But according to the Pew Research Center, it starts then because midmonth coincides with several Latin American countries' independence days.